Roswaalem/Roswaalem.github.io/README.md

 2- In coming features

-I am currently working on a LoL tracker, an ACNH Checker and also some video games.
+I am currently working on a LoL tracker, a personal hub and also some video games.
 It'll take times to be pushed because I want them to be in an advanced enough stage to be shown in public.

 3- Who are you ?